 Ingredient Notes:

-- Gluten Free Flour Blend - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
-That doesn't mean others will not work; I just have not tested other flours.
-Note you may need 1-2 additional tablespoon if you use Bob's blend.
+- Gluten Free Flour Blend – I have tested this recipe with King Arthur Measure for Measure and Bob’s Red Mill 1:1.
+Other blends will work, but you may need to adjust the moisture level of the cookie dough.
+Read Why Gluten-Free Flour Blends Vary to learn more.
+Note: You may need 1-2 additional tablespoons if you use Bob’s blend.

-- Xanthan Gum - If your blend does not have a binder like xanthan or guar gum, you will need to add one teaspoon.
+- Binder – If your blend does not have a binder like xanthan gum or guar gum, you will need to add one teaspoon.
+Read more about Why Binders Are Important in Gluten-Free Baking.

-- Sugar - I used organic white cane sugar.
+- Sugar – I used white sugar.
 If you use coconut sugar, your cookies will turn brown.

 - Butter – Use unsalted butter.